-After receiving financial aid in the form of a need-based scholarship, the student/parents will only have to shell out $5,600 in a year.
+After receiving financial aid in the form of a need-based scholarship, the student/parents will only have to shell out $8,000 (out of pocket and work-study) in a year.

 Also, the amount of a need-based scholarship can vary from income to income and school to school, as demonstrated in this article on different financial aids from Ivy Leagues and Little Ivies.